 Real Privacy Stories

-Note on anonymity: Stories are shared without identifying details.
-Locations, names, and exact timing may be changed to protect privacy while keeping the experience truthful.
+Note on anonymity: These stories are shared without identifying details.
+Names, locations, and exact timing may be changed to protect privacy while preserving the truth of the experience.

 Context